 Born in Paris in 1995, Mohamed Hiber learnt to play the violin from the age of seven.
 From 2006 to 2011, he studied in Paris with Bertrand Cervera and Jean Lenert.
 In 2012 he was selected to be in Svetlin Roussev’s class at the Paris National Conservatory.

 He has been studying the violin under the guidance of Prof. Ana Chumachenco for several years, starting out in Madrid at Queen Sofia College of Music and currently based in Munich at the Hochschule für Musik.
-Not only did he receive First Prize for best student in A. Chumachenko’s class, but he also won best quartet, and best chamber music ensemble.
+He also worked with Zohrab Tadevosyan while he was living in Madrid.
+Not only did he receive First Prize for best student in A. Chumachenko’s class but he also won best quartet, and best chamber music ensemble.

 In March 2017, he won 3rd Prize in the International Music Competition of Marocco held by the Moroccan Philharmonic Orchestra.
 Last year, he was awarded the audience prize by the French city of Grenoble for the best music recital.
 He was consequently invited by Fredéric Lodéon to participate publicly in the direct radio broadcast “Carrefour de l’Odéon” on France Musique.
 Previously, he had received first prize at the 5th “Violin of the North” Competition in Siberia as well as first prize in the Flamme competition.